cabauman/Rx.Net-ReactiveUI-CheatSheet/README.md

 }
 ```

 More efficient than binding to properties.
 If your ViewModel properties don't change over time, definitely use this pattern.
-The _WhenActivated_ part is important for XAML-based platforms (as mentioned in case 2) since it will handle disposing of the subscription every time the view is deactivated.
+The _WhenActivated_ part is important for dependency property-based platforms (as mentioned in case 2) since it will handle disposing of the subscription every time the view is deactivated.

 7) No need